jfcherng-sublime/LSP-pylance/README.md

    my_log(variable);
    ```

-1. If that code is triggered, you should be able to see the variable value in the "CRACK" output panel.
+1. If that code is triggered, you should be able to see the variable value in the `@@ CRACK @@` output panel.

 ## TODO